 - Salt and freshly ground black pepper

 - Preheat the oven to 400°F. Remove the pie shell from the freezer and thaw it until just soft enough to easily prick with a fork (10-20 minutes).
-Prick the bottom and sides all over with a fork and bake on the center rack until lightly golden, about 15 minutes.
-Turn the oven down to 325 degrees.
+Prick the bottom and sides all over with a fork and bake on the center rack until lightly golden, about 10 - 15 minutes.
+Don't worry if the crust cracks while baking; see note below on how to fix it.
+Turn the oven down to 325°F.

 - Melt the butter in small sauté pan over medium-low heat.
 Add the leeks and season with a bit of salt and pepper.
 Cook over medium-low heat, stirring occasionally, until very soft, about 15 minutes.
 Do not brown.
 Taste and adjust seasoning (they should be well-seasoned).
 Set aside to cool.